International Moving Company License #: FMC 022380N

 Retiring in Costa Rica: Cost of Living and Housing

-The cost of living in Costa Rica is 26.6% lower than that of the U.S., according to Numbeo.
+The cost of living in Costa Rica is about 22.7 % lower than that of the U.S. (excluding rent), according to Numbeo’s 2025 comparison.
+Numbeo

-A couple can live comfortably for $2,000 a month.
-35% of this budget would go towards accommodation costs.
-According to April 2022 data from Numbeo, the average living cost without rent equals $600 a month.
-This covers basic groceries, water and electricity, internet, phone and cable T.V., and basic leisure like eating out twice a week.
+A couple can live comfortably for $2,200–$2,800 a month.
+Roughly 35 % of this budget would go toward accommodation costs.
+According to March 2025 Numbeo data, the average living cost without rent equals about $890 a month for one person.
+SmartAsset This covers basic groceries, water and electricity, internet, phone and cable TV, and basic leisure like eating out twice a week.

 Food in Costa Rica